• Skip to primary navigation

 For the exact amounts needed, please see the recipe card below.

-How to Make Sage and Brown Sugar Glazed Whole Ham
+How to make Brown Sugar Ham Glaze

 • The first thing you'll need to do when making this recipe is get the glaze ready.
 It will take a few minutes to reduce, so I like to get it going on the stovetop while I open the ham and get it in the roasting pan.